Ovarian Cancer Awareness Month – What You Need to Know About Ovarian Cancer

 In the UK, 7,300 women are diagnosed with ovarian cancer every year, with 4,100 women losing their lives to it each year – that’s 11 women a day.
 The American Cancer Society estimates 22,530 women will receive a new diagnosis of ovarian cancer in 2019 and about 13,980 women will die from ovarian cancer in the United States this year alone.

-Research has shown that just 4 percent of women in the UK are very confident about recognising a symptom of ovarian cancer.’
+Research has shown that just 4 percent of women in the UK are very confident about recognizing a symptom of ovarian cancer.’

 According to research by Target Ovarian Cancer, Only 20% of women can identify bloating as a symptom of Ovarian Cancer.